The Lord of the Rings: The Rings of Power season 1: Development

 Amazon acquired the television rights for J. R. R. Tolkien's The Lord of the Rings (1954–55) in November 2017.
 The company's streaming service, Amazon Prime Video, gave a multi-season commitment to a series based on the novel and its appendices, to be produced by Amazon Studios in association with New Line Cinema and in consultation with the Tolkien Estate.
 The budget was expected to be around per season.

 Peter Jackson, director of the Lord of the Rings (2001–2003) and The Hobbit (2012–2014) films, was discussing his involvement with Amazon by April 2018.
-He was not expected to be involved by early June, but later that month Amazon Studios head Jennifer Salke said discussions with Jackson were ongoing.
+By early June, he was not expected to be involved, but later that month Amazon Studios head Jennifer Salke said discussions with Jackson were ongoing.
 The studio was meeting with potential writers and hoped the series could debut in 2021.
 J. D. Payne and Patrick McKay were hired to develop it in July.
 They were an unlikely choice, having only done unproduced or uncredited writing at that point.
-In December, Jackson said he and his producing partners would read the scripts and offer notes, but he later said this did not happen.
+In December, Jackson said he and his producing partners would read scripts and offer notes, but later said this did not happen.
 Amazon explained that the deal with Tolkien's estate required the company to keep the series distinct from Jackson's films.
 Amazon executive Sharon Tal Yguado advocated for his involvement, but the estate was against this after not being consulted on Jackson's films.
-The showrunners attempted to discuss the series with Jackson, and they intended for it to be visually consistent with the films.
+The showrunners attempted to discuss the series with Jackson, and intended for it to be visually consistent with the films.

-J. A. Bayona directed the first two episodes of the season and served as an executive producer.
+J. A. Bayona directed the first two episodes of the season and was an executive producer.

-Game of Thrones (2011–2019) writer Bryan Cogman joined as a consultant in May 2019, after signing an overall deal with Amazon, to help develop the series.
+After signing an overall deal with Amazon, Game of Thrones (2011–2019) writer Bryan Cogman joined as a consultant in May 2019.
+Amazon was also interested in having Game of Thrones creators David Benioff and D. B. Weiss consult on the series as part of a potential overall deal, before they signed with Netflix instead.
 In July, J. A. Bayona was hired to direct the first two episodes and executive produce alongside his producing partner Belén Atienza.
-Later that month, Amazon was interested in having Game of Thrones creators David Benioff and D. B. Weiss consult on the series as part of a potential overall deal, before the pair signed with Netflix instead.
-At the end of July, Amazon confirmed that Payne and McKay were showrunners and executive producers.
-The full creative team was also revealed: executive producers Bayona, Atienza, Bruce Richmond, Gene Kelly, Lindsey Weber, and Yguado; producer Ron Ames; costume designer Kate Hawley; production designer Rick Heinrichs; visual effects supervisor Jason Smith; Tolkien scholar Tom Shippey; and illustrator/concept artist John Howe.
+Amazon confirmed that Payne and McKay were showrunners and executive producers, and the rest of the creative team was revealed: executive producers Bayona, Atienza, Bruce Richmond, Gene Kelly, Lindsey Weber, and Yguado; producer Ron Ames; costume designer Kate Hawley; production designer Rick Heinrichs; visual effects supervisor Jason Smith; Tolkien scholar Tom Shippey; and illustrator/concept artist John Howe.
 Hawley and Howe returned from the films, along with special effects company Wētā Workshop and visual effects vendor Wētā FX.
-Shippey soon gave an interview on the series and said the first season had 20 episodes.
-He revealed details without permission and subsequently left the project.
-Cogman, Kelly, Yguado, and Heinrichs also left during development.
+Cogman, Kelly, Yguado, Heinrichs, and Shippey left during development for various reasons.